NEC 705 Explained: Interconnecting Power Production Sources

 An electrician installing a solar panel system on a residential roof with the breaker panel visible.

 The rules for a compliant nec 705 interconnection govern how power production sources like solar, wind, and generators can safely operate in parallel with the electric utility grid.
 As the demand for renewable energy and backup power grows, Article 705 of the National Electrical Code (NEC) has become one of the most critical sections for any master electrician or journeyman electrician to master.
 It primarily outlines two methods for connection: NEC 705.11 supply-side connections, made before the main service disconnect, and NEC 705.12 load-side connections, which are made at the breaker panel.
-Understanding these, along with modern solutions like Power Control Systems (PCS) and the proper use of a transfer switch for a generator, is essential for safety, compliance, and system efficiency.
+Understanding these, along with modern solutions like Power Control Systems (PCS) (a type of Energy Management System, see below) and the proper use of a transfer switch for a generator, is essential for safety, compliance, and system efficiency.
 Recent updates to the nec code book have further clarified these rules to accommodate new technologies and improve safety protocols.

 The Growing Need for Interconnection Expertise

 The electrical landscape is rapidly changing.
 Driven by a push for decarbonization and grid resilience, the adoption of Distributed Energy Resources (DERs) like rooftop solar and battery storage is surging.
-This has led to a massive increase in the number of requests to interconnect new power sources to the grid.
+This has led to a steep increase in the number of requests to interconnect new power sources to the grid.
 For licensed electricians, this trend represents a significant opportunity, but it also demands a deep understanding of the governing codes.
-A home with a new solar powered generator for home or a commercial building with a large standby generator both fall under the rules of NEC Article 705.
+A home with a new solar powered generator for home or a commercial building with a large standby generator both fall under the rules of NEC Article 705 (and related articles).
 Proper interconnection prevents dangerous back-feeding onto the grid, protects utility workers, and ensures the safety and stability of the customer’s electrical system.

 What is NEC Article 705?
 A Foundation for Safe Interconnection